AtanasovaVanya/AtanasovaVanya/README.md

 - 👀 I’m interested in programming, self-growth and dogs.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate with other developers and on any Open Source Project involving JavaScript.
+- 💞️ I’m looking to collaborate with other developers and on any Open Source Projects involving JavaScript.
 ---

 ### :hammer_and_wrench: Languages and Tools :